PERSONAL SAFETY AND EMERGENCY EVACUATION FOR

 and locations of students who live in residence halls who may need assistance in an

 emergency.
-Police Services, Employee Safety and Health, Office of Crisis Management,
+Police Services (Main Campus and Lambuth Campus), Employee Safety and Health,

 and DRS keep a copy of the safety evacuation list for handy reference in the event